-Through our scholarship and loan repayment programs, we fund schools to help disadvantaged students pursue degrees in the health professions.
+Through our scholarship and loan repayment programs, we fund schools to help students pursue degrees in the health professions.
 We encourage them to deliver health care in communities where people lack access to basic health care needs.

 Check with your school financial aid office to see if your school participates in these programs and if you are eligible.

 Scholarships for Disadvantaged Students (SDS Program)

 We provide grants to schools who use the funding for scholarships to students from disadvantaged backgrounds, enrolled in health professions programs.
 Find out if your school participates in the SDS program.

 Access our Technical Assistance resources for the SDS Program.

 Loans for Disadvantaged Students (LDS Program)

 We fund selected schools to provide long-term, low-interest loans to disadvantaged students who pursue a degree in allopathic medicine, osteopathic medicine, podiatry, dentistry, optometry, pharmacy, or veterinary medicine.
 Find out if your school participates in the LDS program.

 Access our Technical Assistance resources for the LDS program.